DiRAC-Training/FM001-Bash-command-line/_episodes/01-connecting.md

-*As part of the registration process for DiRAC you should already have obtained and registered SSH keys for accessing DiRAC resources, but the process will be also covered here for completeness - as well as to emphasize safe SSH key management.*
+*As part of the registration process for DiRAC you should already have obtained and registered SSH keys for accessing DiRAC resources, but the process will be also covered here for completeness - as well as to emphasise safe SSH key management.*

 This section will cover how to create a pair of SSH keys - a private key which you keep on your own computer and a public key which is placed on the remote HPC system